Keepnet – AI-powered human risk management platform logo

 This model is useful for designing security awareness programs that remove obstacles and reinforce positive security behaviors.

-For a comprehensive guide on effective security awareness training solutions, check out Keepnet’s blog on Top Security Awareness Training Solutions for 2025.
+For a comprehensive guide on modern security awareness, check out Keepnet's blog on top security awareness training solutions.

 The Habit Loop model explains how habits are formed through three key stages: